Portillo's (PTLO)

 11. Return on Invested Capital (ROIC)

 Portillo's historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 4.7%, lower than the typical cost of capital (how much it costs to raise money) for restaurant companies.
+Its four-year average ROIC was 5.9%, somewhat low compared to the best restaurant companies that consistently pump out 15%+.

 12. Balance Sheet Risk